 Where should CCTV cameras be placed in a housing society?

-Is CCTV legal in apartment common areas?
+Is CCTV legal in apartment common areas in India?

 Conclusion: Secure Your Whole Community, Not Just the Gate